-I am a third year PhD student in the Machine Learning Department at Carnegie Mellon University.
-I am fortunate to be advised by Geoff Gordon and also work with Matt Gormley.
 I am interested in the application of imitation learning, reinforcement learning, and deep learning to algorithmic domains with strong heuristic aspects, such as optimization and combinatorial search.
 I tend to look at applications within machine learning, natural language processing, and computer vision.
 I am also interested in the software engineering side of machine learning, where I like to think about modularity, reusability, expressivity, workflow, and tooling.
 I think that, as a community, we should pay a lot more attention to interfaces, standardization, and design patterns.